Sarkraf/Sarkraf/README.md

 # 👋 Welcome to my GitHub profile!

-I am a passionate developer specializing in Rails for the moment. 🚀 I create personal projects to learn new technologies and deepen my understanding.
+I am a passionate developer specializing in Rails for the moment. 🚀<br>
+I create personal projects to learn new technologies and deepen my understanding.

 ---